-Definition of INCUR
+Simple Definition of incur

 Submitting students to the rigors of learning seemed only to incur the wrath of many of them … —Ben Marcus, Time, 8 Jan.
 2001